Buying a Topographical Survey: Everything You Need to Know

 In the simplest possible terms, a topographical survey is a map.

-Your surveyor will create this map of the land on and around your site and annotate it with significant features, contours, and so on.
+Your land surveyor will create this map of the land on and around your site and annotate it with significant features, contours, and so on.

 A topographical survey looks at features both above and below ground (think: houses, old foundations, trees, rivers, slopes, cabling etc.), the type and composition of the earth, and more.
 Your topographical survey can also look at non-geographic features like boundary lines, rights of access, and similar by drawing on other data sources.
-These will then be plotted along with the geographic features your surveyor discovers.
+These will then be plotted along with the geographic features your land surveyor discovers.

 Essentially, if it’s on or near your site and mappable – a topographical survey will pick it up.